supaglue-labs/supaglue/docs/versioned_docs/version-0.12.9/intro.md

 <details>
   <summary>Are you planning to support X connector?</summary>
   <div>
-    We support the following <a href="./connectors">connectors</a> today and have many more on our roadmap.
+    We support several connectors today and have many more on our roadmap.
 If there's a specific connector that's not on the list, let us know and we will try to prioritize!
   </div>
 </details>